-Dr Caroline Stockman is a Senior Lecturer in Education Studies at the University of Winchester.
+Dr Caroline Stockman is a Senior Fellow in Learning and Teaching at the University of Winchester.
 Her research centres on the triangle of technology, education and culture, with a specific interest in the human-technology relationship.
 In her recent Routledge monograph, Decoding Technology Acceptance in Education, she explores the limits of technological determinism and shows how the lived experience of interacting with technology impacts on everyday practices.

 Until 2018 she was Faculty of Head of Quality, and chair for the Faculty Academic Development Committee.
-Currently, she is Programme Leader for the BA (Hon) Education Studies (including pathways and named combination awards), where she also leads modules on technology in education, physical education and culture.
+She was Programme Leader for the BA (Hon) Education Studies (including pathways and named combination awards), currently Module Leader for Technology in Education, Physical Education, and Cultural Studies.

 Areas of expertise

 Technology in Education

 - Stockman, C. (2022) “The Changing Meaning of Teenagers in Today’s Digital Education and Economy” Journal of Education and Culture Studies, 6:3, pp. 60-74.

 Nottingham, E., Stockman, C., Burke, M. (2022) Education in a Datafied World: Balancing Children's Rights and School's Responsibilities in the age of Covid 19.
 Computer Law and Security Review, 45, 105664

 - Stockman, C. & P. Vieira (2021) Moral Machines: Critiquing Kantian Deontology for Blockchain Polygraphs International Journal of Applied Philosophy.
 Accepted for publication in Fall 2022.

 - Stockman, C. (2020) Can a Technology Teach Meditation?
 Experiencing the EEG Headband InteraXon Muse as a Meditation Guide International Journal of Emerging Technologies in Learning, 15:8.
 Available at: https://doi.org/10.3991/ijet.v15i08.12415